-At times, children can present with a widespread infestation, covering a majority of the body.
+At times, children can present with a widespread infestation that covers the majority of the body.

 After burrowing under the skin, the female mite lays its eggs in the tunnel it has created.
 Once hatched, the larvae move to the surface of the skin and spread across the body or to another host through close physical contact.

-- children attending day care or school
+- children attending daycare or school

-- parents of young children
+- parents or caregivers of young children

 - people with multiple sexual partners

 - residents of extended care facilities